Welcome to the kitchen with Dadcook!

 Steps

-Start by cracking the eggs into a large bowl and beating them lightly with a whisk along with a pinch of salt.
+Start by cracking the eggs into a large bowl and whisk them lightly with a pinch of salt.

-Add the sifted flour alternating with the milk, continuing to stir until you get a smooth, lump-free mixture.
+Add the sifted flour alternating with the milk, continuing to stir until you obtain a smooth, lump-free batter.

 If you have time, cover the bowl and let it rest in the refrigerator for 30 minutes: this will make your crepes much more elastic.

-Heat a non-stick pan (I used an iron pan for this recipe, great for even heat distribution).
+Heat a non-stick pan (for this recipe I used a cast-iron pan, great for even heat distribution).

-Lightly grease it with a thin layer of butter and pour a ladle of batter, rotating the pan to cover the entire surface.
+Grease it lightly with a film of butter and pour a ladle of batter, tilting the pan to cover the entire surface.

 Cook about one minute per side until they are slightly golden.

-Once all the bases are ready, let them cool for a few minutes on a surface.
+Once all the bases are ready, let them cool for a few minutes on a work surface.

-Then move on to the assembly: spread a layer of my HOMEMADE BÉCHAMEL and add the slices of cooked ham.
+Then move on to assembly: spread a thin layer of my HOMEMADE BÉCHAMEL and add the slices of cooked ham.

-Roll each crepe by folding it first from one side and then from the other, creating a sort of “sausage”.
+Roll each crepe, closing it first on one side and then on the other, creating a sort of “sausage”.

 At this point, place the mold in the air fryer and cook at 356°F for about 8-10 minutes, until the surface is perfectly gratinated.

-Remove your crepes from the oven when they are golden brown and let them rest for a moment before serving.
+Remove your crepes when they are nicely golden and let them rest a moment before serving.

-The inside will be very creamy thanks to the béchamel, and the outside irresistibly crunchy.
+The inside will be super creamy thanks to the béchamel and the outside irresistibly crispy.

 Enjoy your meal!